Lorraine Hansberry – Playwright, Civil Rights Activist

 And here’s just a tiny selection of Vera designs, from a 2015 exhibit at the Alexander Gray Gallery in New York:

 Jack-in-the-Pulpit design – note, the shadows are part of the design.
-It is one of Vera’s most popular, in active use from 1952 to the mid-1980s – a remarkable run!
+It is one of Vera’s most popular, in active use from 1952 to the mid-1980s

-But one of the most admirable things, I think, about Vera Neumann is that she kept her price point low enough so anyone could own a Vera.
+But one of the most admirable things about Vera Neumann is that she kept her price point low enough so anyone could own a Vera.
 While other designers charged upwards of $25 a scarf, Vera’s averaged from $2 – 10.
 (Remember inflation! $25 in the 1960s is about $250 today.)
 “I don’t believe only the wealthy deserve good design,” she said and meant it.
-And her inexhaustible creativity meant that the market was never saturated with the same thing, so even these “cheaper” scarves were unique and special.
+And her inexhaustible creativity meant that the market was never saturated with the same thing, so even these “cheaper” scarves were always unique and special.

 In the 1950s, as their family grew, George and Vera decided to build their dream house, reaching out to the leading architect of the day, Marcel Breuer.
 On their plot of land at the top of Finney Farm Road in Croton, with magnificent views of the Hudson and beyond, Breuer’s modernist design is a triumph.
 Still standing, and recently restored, it was on the market in 2020 for $4.2 million.
 Take a look here and here.